frankurcrazy/tcpchan/README.md

 The core part of the library is decoupled from I/O libraries so it's possible to bring your own I/O library.
 For convenience, an Asyncio-based protocol implementation is provided for easy integration with Asyncio applications.

+Warning: TCPChan is built for fun and educational purpose, it is not fully tested, and neither is it widely deployed.
+Use it at your own risk.

 ## Guide
 WIP